 - If a pet event will occur along the way or at your destination.
-That’s loads of fun if you can attend.
+There’s loads of fun if you can attend.

-- Your pet is safely positioned within the vehicle.
+- Your pet is belted within the vehicle.
 Pepi once jumped into my lap while I drove.
 Had I been startled, we may have landed in a ditch.

 - A pet first aid kit.
-I purchased one for $10 at a retail store, and it has everything.
+I purchased one for $10 at a retail store containing all necessities.